- LOCH LOMOND WINTERS – 2010 – 2013

 The sunlit mountain in the background of the above video is Ben Lomond.

-Opposite is one of a series of photos and videos I took in November and December.
+Below are photos and videos I took in November and December.
 We had weeks of arctic weather when parts of the loch were frozen, as in this scene.
 Loch Lomond has many moods with faces to match.
-In between creatively writing, I’ll post the best images.
-Being a beginner at blogging, I’m afraid the content may not be too interesting as I concentrate on the mechanics of how to make it all work.
-Bear with me if you can.
-Things will become a lot more riveting when I get the hang of it.

 This is another of the pictures I took in December.
-Alexandria is about two miles from Loch Lomond and Balloch.
-I live midway between the two.
+Alexandria is about a mile from Loch Lomond and Balloch.
 It was minus ten degrees centigrade at the time.
 It strikes me as I post these recent photos that they are already history.
 What, a short while ago was SO in the moment, the arctic weather, the new camera, Christmas approaching, is all past, a memory.
 Since photos capture a moment, they’re history a minute later, just some more ancient than others.
 Of such stuff are stories born.

 January and February were foggy and wet, so I did not get any worthwhile pictures.

-For many more photos, videos and historical information of the Loch Lomond area plus stories, limericks etc., click on LOCHSPLUS heading at top of page.
+For many more photos, videos and historical information of the Loch Lomond area, the Highlands and islands of Scotland plus stories, limericks etc., click on the menu icon (3 horizontal lines beside lochsplus) at top of page.